 - Restricted tongue movements causing bunching, humping or retraction of the tongue.

-- A tendency to gag during feeding.
+- A tendency for baby to gag during feeding.

 Ideas to help with muscle relaxation